-Max Goldman joined Woodsmall Law Group as an associate attorney in June 2014.
+Max Goldman joined Woodsmall Law Group as an of counsel associate attorney in June 2014.
 Mr. Goldman earned his Bachelor of Arts from Yale University in 2010, graduating with honors.
 He received his Juris Doctorate from Loyola Law School in 2013.

 While at Yale, Mr. Goldman pursued educational advocacy in the classroom and within the New Haven community.
 His senior thesis focused on American education policy and access to preschool services, while also devoting his time to counseling inner-city high school students through the college application process.